sotpotatis/20alse.lunch_websites/lunch/README.md

 ## Install

-Put a `tailwind.css` in the `css/` subdirectory containing Tailwind CSS source code.
+Put a `tailwind.css` in the `css/` subdirectory containing Tailwind CSS source stylesheet.